 Reverend Sun Myung Moon has led God's providence with a vision of a God of love beyond human understanding.
 But in the process, he created two distinct models.
 One is a church with a congregational polity and evangelical mission.
 The other is a church with an episcopal polity and multiple missions.
-I propose that we need to choose between them and should choose the latter.
+I propose that we need to choose between them and should choose the former, a church with a congregational polity and evangelical mission.